 Our extensive technology partnership ecosystem solves critical problems when it comes to network security, monitoring, application analysis, forensics and packet inspection.

 Garland Technology is dedicated to high standards in quality and reliability, while delivering the greatest economical solutions for enterprise, service providers, and government agencies worldwide.

 Enterprise networks are evolving.
 They face different challenges today than just two or three years ago.
 Today’s IT teams must find a way to deal with more data, more connected devices, networks distributed over a greater geographic area, and a greater risk of phishing or DDoS attacks, while ensuring that they provide their users with a fast, and reliable service.
 In order to meet their organization’s business level goals, they must stay at the forefront of technology, adopting trends as they become market ready.
-As a result, enterprises are increasing the scope of their network monitoring initiatives, largely driven by:
+As a result, enterprises are increasing the scope of their network monitoring initiatives.

 Monitoring network infrastructure in third party cloud environments is much more difficult than monitoring in traditional on-prem networks.
 As enterprises are moving more workloads into public or private clouds, they need to think of what their monitoring and security strategy will be for these new environments.
 In order to start monitoring traffic, you first need visibility into how these workloads are performing.
 That visibility can be provided with cloud or virtual TAPs that feed packet level traffic to cloud-based monitoring tools.